AA-1-class submarine

-The AA-1 class was a class of three experimental submarines of the United States Navy, built toward the end of World War I, between 1916 and 1919, intended to produce a high-speed fleet submarine.
-The design was not a success and none of the submarines saw active service.
+The AA-1 class was a class of three experimental submarines of the United States Navy, built toward the end of World War I, between 1916 and 1920, intended to produce a high-speed fleet submarine.
+The design was not a success and the submarines saw only limited active service.
 However, the lessons learned were applied to the design of the later V-boats.
-The class was later renamed as the T class.
+The class was later renamed as the T-class.

 Design

 In the early 1910s, only a dozen years after Holland inaugurated the Navy's undersea force, naval strategists had already begun to wish for submarines that could operate as long range reconnaissance vessels, in closer collaboration with the surface fleet than the Navy's existing classes, which had been designed primarily for coastal defense.
 These notional "fleet" submarines would necessarily be larger and better armed, but primarily, they would need a surface speed of some 21 kn to be able to maneuver with the 21-knot battleships the battle fleet was built around.
 This was the designed speed of the Delaware class and later battleships, including the Standard-type battleships that were under construction and proposed in 1913.